Montana Fly Fishing at its Finest

 Fly fishermen and women from around the world travel to southwest Montana for its exceptional fishing opportunities.
 Fishing options are endless, but we offer a popular combination to our fishing guests that include floating and wading.
-Our goal is to provide professional expertise on all of our waters, always keeping in mind that you make the decisions on the type of fly fishing that you prefer.
+The goal at our Montana fly fishing lodge is to provide professional expertise on all of our waters, always keeping in mind that you make the decisions on the type of fly fishing that you prefer.
 Venturing onto the river with an experienced fly fishing guide is key to an enjoyable and successful fishing trip.
-Our top-notch Bozeman fly fishing guides help ensure that your fly fishing adventure is everything you expect... and much more.
+Our top-notch fly fishing guides help ensure that your fly fishing adventure is everything you expect... and much more.

 Our Rivers are the Gallatin, Madison, Jefferson, Missouri and Yellowstone.
 We fish over seventy miles of each of these rivers and all are within an hour's drive of the Lodge.
 We also fish spring creeks such as the MZ Ranch, DePuy's, Armstrong's, and Nelson's.
 In addition, many small streams, private water and stillwaters are nearby.